Prostate cancer risk management programme: overview

 The NHS Prostate Cancer Risk Management Programme (PCRMP) provides GPs and primary care professionals with information to counsel asymptomatic men aged 50 and over who ask about prostate specific antigen (PSA) testing for prostate cancer.

-The PCRMP, revised and updated in March 2016, includes:
+The PCRMP information pack, revised and updated in March 2016, includes:

 NHS Choices also has further information that men may find helpful.